jamesstaub/euclip/README.md

   - access to slider value in functions would effectively allow non-linear sliders
     - Math.sin(sliderValue)
     - in that case should the application of the slider value be exposed to the on step function? alternatively, it remains in the background, but can be overwritten by time the onstep function is called

+  - rather than footer, script UI button should be on each track flushed right, open sidebar

 Files
   - drag and drop UI for local sounds